Five skills needed for Sport Management

 What is next for you?

 It has been designed in conjunction with our Sports Advisory Board to give you the skills that top employers want.
-Whether you’re already building your career in sport management or are looking to break into the sector, you’ll benefit from the experience of some of the sector’s most well-respected bodies, including Sport England and the Football Foundation.
+Whether you’re already building your career in sport management or are looking to break into the sector, you’ll benefit from the experience of some of the sector’s most respected bodies, including Sport England and the Football Foundation.